torvalds/linux/Documentation/admin-guide/mm/numaperf.rst

 	/sys/devices/system/node/nodeX/memory_side_cache/

-If that directory is not present, the system either does not not provide a memory-side cache, or that information is not accessible to the kernel.
+If that directory is not present, the system either does not provide a memory-side cache, or that information is not accessible to the kernel.

 The attributes for each level of cache is provided under its cache